ffos/serverless-stack-com/_chapters/add-an-api-to-get-a-note.md

 You’ll need to have `sst dev` running for this to happen.
 If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
 {%endinfo%}

-You should see that the new API has been deployed.
+You should see that the new API has been deployed and given an AWS generated subdomain that looks something like `https://<generated_subdomain>.execute-api.<aws_region>.amazonaws.com`.

 ```bash
 +  Complete